Akshar in a few sentences.

 Where does the model come from?

-The transliteration model is IndicXlit from AI4Bharat (IIT Madras), packaged for Apple Core ML and run on the Neural Engine.
+The transliteration model is IndicXlit from AI4Bharat (IIT Madras), packaged for Apple Core ML and run on-device.
 It's an open neural model, bundled as-is.
 No proprietary wrapper, no fine-tuning tricks.

 What data does Akshar collect?